 “Zelig” (1983).
 Armchair shrinks can have a field day with Woody Allen’s portrayal of Leonard Zelig, a man so insecure he physically transforms into copies of those around him; after all, Allen is the prototypical shy guy who hides behind humor and an affected persona.
 Zelig’s story is told in playful mockumentary style, with convincing effects that replicate vintage film stock and visual tricks that put Allen alongside historical figures.
 Yet even with the rich psychological implications and the impressive technical achievements, the movie never forgets to be funny in that unmistakable Allen way.
 Sample narration: “The Ku Klux Klan, who saw Zelig as a Jew that could turn himself into a Negro and an Indian, saw him as a triple threat.”
 Allen stalwart Mia Farrow is delicately sweet as the love interest, a doctor who tries to unravel Zelig’s jumbled psyche, and the movie zips along breathlessly during its 79-minute running time.

 Zerbe, Anthony.
 Actor, b.
 1936.
-With regal features suited for epic scowling and the ability to imbue dramatic pauses with true suspense, Zerbe has employed his offbeat charisma to portray everything from messianic leaders to megalomaniacal loons.
-Oddly enough, however, though Zerbe eventually settled into a groove playing sophisticated characters, he first caught notice playing hot-tempered rubes.
+With regal features suited for epic scowling and the ability to imbue dramatic pauses with true suspense, classically trained actor Zerbe has employed his offbeat magnetism to portray everything from messianic leaders to megalomaniacal loons.
+Given that Zerbe eventually settled into a groove playing sophisticated characters, it’s surprising that he first caught notice playing hot-tempered rubes.
 In pictures like “The Liberation of L.B.
-Jones” and “The Molly Maguires” (both 1970), Zerbe plays working-class men doomed to unfortunate fates because of their proclivity for violence; that same year, he even played a murderous pimp in the lurid Sidney Poitier thriller “They Call Me Mister Tibbs!”
-It’s not just any actor who can claim on his resume roles as an imprisoned dog handler (in 1967’s “Cool Hand Luke”), a noble leper (in 1973’s “Papillon”), and a futuristic politician (in 2003’s “Matrix” sequels).
+Jones” and “The Molly Maguires” (both 1970), Zerbe plays working-class men doomed to unfortunate fates because of their proclivity for violence.
+(That same year, he played a murderous pimp in the lurid Sidney Poitier thriller “They Call Me Mister Tibbs!”)
+It’s not just any actor who can claim on his resume roles as an imprisoned dog handler (in 1967’s “Cool Hand Luke”), the leader of a murderous postapocalyptic horde (in 1971’s “The Omega Man”), a noble leper (in 1973’s “Papillon”), a second-tier Bond villain (in 1989’s “License to Kill”), a Starfleet admiral (in 1998’s “Star Trek: Insurrection”), and a futuristic politician (in 2003’s “Matrix” sequels).
 Moreover, it’s not just any actor who can surmount the indignity of starring in one of the most infamous telefilms of the Me Decade—Zerbe played the mad scientist who tussles with a superpowered supergroup in 1978’s “Kiss Meets the Phantom of the Park.”
-As his appearances in countless films and TV episodes after his run-in with Messers.
-Criss, Frehley, Simmons, and Stanley attest, not even four New Yorkers in Kabuki makeup and platform shoes were enough to derail Zerbe’s enduring run as a top character player.
+As demonstrated by his appearances in countless films and TV episodes after his run-in with Messers.
+Criss, Frehley, Simmons, and Stanley, not even four New Yorkers in Kabuki makeup and platform shoes were enough to derail Zerbe’s enduring run as a top character player.

 “Zodiac” (2007).
-A painstaking procedural about the hunt for a killer who stalked the California coast from the late '60s through much of the '70s, David Fincher's austere drama delivers a probing examination of how homicide affects many more people than the intimates of the murdered.
-By methodically depicting the parallel investigations mounted by a driven policeman (Mark Ruffalo) and a surprisingly deft newspaper cartoonist-turned-amateur sleuth (Jake Gyllenhaal), Fincher uses Robert Graysmith's best-selling nonfiction book as the foundation for a moody epic about souls drawn inexorably into the blackness of a killer's madness.
+A painstaking procedural about the hunt for a killer who stalked the California coast from the late '60s through much of the '70s, David Fincher's austere drama delivers a probing examination of how homicide affects many more people than the loved ones of victims.
+Methodically depicting parallel investigations mounted by a driven policeman (Mark Ruffalo) and a surprisingly deft newspaper cartoonist-turned-amateur sleuth (Jake Gyllenhaal), Fincher uses Robert Graysmith's best-selling nonfiction book as the foundation for a moody epic about souls drawn inexorably into the blackness of a killer's madness.
 Bucking the gory trends of the day, Fincher relegates the slasher bits to quick, effective vignettes that amplify how horrific Zodiac's grisly deeds were.
-And instead of viscera, Fincher fills the screen with provocative conversations, ranging from thrilling moments in which investigators piece together disparate clues to gut-wrenching scenes in which the protagonists knowingly succumb to the siren call of solving a mystery.
-That they never do achieve their goal underscores the chilling thematics of this beguilingly ambiguous movie.
-And as if the intoxicating period detail and pervasively ominous vibe weren’t enough, the picture features almost universally exemplary performances, particularly Robert Downey Jr.’s turn as a doomed journalist whose spiral into a drugged haze is exacerbated by his preoccupation with the Zodiac case.
+Complementing suspenseful murder scenes are provocative conversations that range from thrilling moments in which investigators piece together disparate clues to gut-wrenching episodes in which the protagonists knowingly succumb to the siren call of solving a mystery.
+That they never achieve their goal underscores the chilling thematics of this ambitious movie.
+And as if the fastidious production design and pervasively ominous vibe weren’t enough, the picture features several exemplary performances, particularly Robert Downey Jr.’s turn as a doomed journalist whose spiral into a drugged haze is exacerbated by his preoccupation with the Zodiac case.

 home • news • books and movies • field guide • services • journalism • gallery • bio